HOW TO KILL A WEREWOLF

 In other words, you bring to the writing game your own unique inspiration, insights and gifts.
 Ideally, as an editor and writer, I can help you get where you need to go, but there is always a bit more to learn.

-In other words, hopefully, I can help you make learn how to craft your own silver bullets.
+Hopefully, I can help you make learn how to craft your own silver bullets.